OHDSI/WhiteRabbit/README.md

 Features
 ========
-- Can scan databases in SQL Server, Oracle, PostgreSQL, MySQL, and CSV files
+- Can scan databases in SQL Server, Oracle, PostgreSQL, MySQL, MS Access, and CSV files
 - The scan report contains information on tables, fields, and frequency distributions of values
 - Cutoff on the minimum frequency of values to protect patient privacy
 - Interactive tool (Rabbit in a Hat) for designing the ETL using the scan report as basis